Indigenous peoples of California: Land Back movement

 Tribes excluded from federal recognition do not have a land base, which makes tribal identity more invisible.
 Land back movements have formed to return land to these tribes.
-This includes the Sogorea Te’ Land Trust and the Tongva Taraxat Paxaavxa Conservancy, which established the Shuumi Land Tax and the kuuyam nahwá’a ("guest exchange") respectively as a way for people living on their traditional homelands to pay a form of contribution for living on the land.
+This includes the Sogorea Te' Land Trust and the Tongva Taraxat Paxaavxa Conservancy, which established the Shuumi Land Tax and the kuuyam nahwá'a ("guest exchange") respectively as a way for people living on their traditional homelands to pay a form of contribution for living on the land.
 In 2021, the Alameda City Council voted to pay in Shuumi Tax $11,000 for two years, becoming the first city to pay the tax.

+In 2024, 2,820 acres of ancestral homeland were returned to the Shasta Indian Nation by California governor Gavin Newsom.
+This included tribally significant lands that were drowned by the construction of the Copco I dam in 1922.

 Material culture

 Basket weaving

 Basket making was an important part of Native American Californian culture.
 Baskets were both beautiful and functional, made of twine, woven tight enough that they could hold water for cooking.
 Tribes made baskets in a wide variety of shapes and sizes to fulfill different daily functions, including "baby baskets, collecting vessels, food bowls, cooking items, ceremonial items" and wearable basket caps for both men and women.
 The watertight cooking baskets were often used for making acorn soup by placing fire-heated stones in the baskets with food mixtures, which were then stirred until cooked.

 Baskets were generally made by women.
 Girls learned about the process from an early age, not just the act of weaving, but also how to tend, harvest, and prepare the plants for weaving.